kingofpayne/bakery/README.md

 # Bakery

-A Rust library to deserialize binary objects from text data files.
+A Rust library to deserialize binary objects from structured text data files.

 ## Basic example